oloffl/RebelliousKingdomsBannerlord/README.md

 ### Installation

-Drop the ShatteredKingdoms/RebelliousKingdoms/both folder containing the SubModule.xml, bin and ModuleData in your M&B Bannerlord Modules folder, enable it in the launcher and create a new campaign.
+Drop the RebelliousKingdoms folder containing the SubModule.xml and bin folder in your M&B Bannerlord Modules folder, enable it in the launcher and create a new campaign.

 Also check if the .dll in the bin folder is not blocked by windows by right clicking on it and checking properties.

 ### Known Issues

-1. The original kingdom leader cannot unjoin his own faction
-2. (This is now alleviated by random rebellions occuring) Clans which at a start of a new campaign only own a castle cannot become their own kingdom.
-This results in the original kingdom having more clans than the ones who break off.
-3. Annoying popups when clans are destroyed.
+1. Annoying popups when clans are destroyed.

 ### Reported Issues

-1. A report of high RAM to crash at campaign start (Probably not related)

 ### Thanks